Wilwal, et al. v. Kelly, et al., No. 0:17-cv-02835 (D. Minn., filed July 13, 2017)

 Mr. Wilwal and his family brought suit against CBP seeking declaratory and injunctive relief for violations of his constitutional rights, including the right against search and seizure and his right to due process because of his placement on a terrorism watchlist without any opportunity to challenge that placement.
 On October 12, 2017, the plaintiffs amended the complaint to add claims under the Federal Tort Claims Act for false imprisonment, assault, and battery.
 On November 8, 2017, the government moved to dismiss the case.
 Briefing was completed on the motion to dismiss on January 24, 2018.

-As of February 2018, a decision on the Motion to Dismiss is still pending.
+As of August 2018, a decision on the motion to dismiss is still pending.

 - Amended Complaint